richard-fairthorne/sbak/readme.md

 This will backup the entire server example.com to your default backup archive located at ~/.sbak

 You can find files related to this backup at ~/.sbak/example.com/

+## FAQ

+### What are the benefits of SBAK
+- You can retrieve files fast because your backups are not bundled or zipped together.
+- Your backups are not compressed or altered in any way by SBAK, so they are fully functional copies of your filesystem.
+If they are on the same filesystem as your original, you can do a split second file operation to move a backup into production.
+- Files are de-duplicated at the filesystem level, so even though 1000 backups contain a copy of the same file, the file exists on the disk only once.

+### How do I know how much space my backups actually consume?
+- With SBAK, like with Apple Time Machine, backups are de-duplicated by using hard links.
+You can

+## Announcement

+I am beginning to offer support for sbak through [HashBang Media](http://hashbang.info).

+sbak has been in an unmaintained state for 10 years.
+I've just deployed it to a major network and am now maintaining it at [Github](http://github.com/richard-fairthorne/sbak).

+## Roadmap

+### High Priority

+The high priority roadmap includes features I am currently working on for paid clients:

+- support for transfer protocols
+  - backup on local filesystem

+### Short Term

+The short term includes items which are likely to be funded within the next few months.

+- assistance with choosing which files to include in the backups
+- support for additional transfer methods
+  - SSH
+  - RSYNC server
+  - NFS volume
+- configurable official docker container

+Wishlist:

+- multithreaded rsync

+And and all assistance is welcome :D

 ## Features